SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

             --8<-- "s8_monitoring/exercise_files/iris_fastapi_solution_2.py"
             ```

-    2. Call you API a number of times to generate some dummy data in the database.
+    2. Call your API a number of times to generate some dummy data in the database.

 3. Create a new `data_drift.py` file where we are going to implement the data drifting detection and reporting.
 Start
-    by adding both the real iris data and your generated dummy data as pandas data frames.
+    by adding both the real iris data and your generated dummy data as pandas dataframes.

     ```python
     import pandas as pd